-Jobs for people with social anxiety can be hard to find when you suffer from social anxiety disorder.
+Jobs for people with social anxiety can be hard to find when you suffer from a social anxiety disorder.
 People suffering from this condition are usually best suited for particular jobs.

 Everyone needs to work.
 But if you have social anxiety then finding a job that fits you is hard.
 Most careers you may look at mean interacting with people on a daily basis.
 Jobs for people with social anxiety are challenging, to say the least.